khorosh1lov/CSI-244W24_GuidedActivity4/README.md

 ### Step 4: edit app.js to add functionality to the UI

-No we need to associate events with our index.html.
+Now we need to associate events with our index.html.

 1. **app.js:**
    - In app.js replace all of the existing code with the following: